-The Company has outsourced its internal audit function to an external professional accounting firm, David Ho & Company (with a primary line of reporting to the Chairman of the AC), which has met the Hong Kong Financial Reporting Standards set by the Hong Kong Institute of Certified Public Accountants for the review of internal controls of the Group in FY2016.
+The Company has outsourced its internal audit function to an external professional accounting firm, David Ho & Company (with a primary line of reporting to the Chairman of the AC), which has met the Hong Kong Financial Reporting Standards set by the Hong Kong Institute of Certified Public Accountants for the review of internal controls of the Group in FY2017.
 The internal auditor has unfettered access to all the Group's documents, records, properties and personnel, including access to the AC.
 The AC reviews at least annually the adequacy and effectiveness of the Group's risk management and internal control systems as well as internal audit function.
-During FY2016, the AC has met with the internal auditor to discuss on the findings and results of the internal audit work, and the effectiveness of actions taken by the management on the recommendations made by the internal auditor in this respect.
-The AC has also met with the Company's internal auditor without the presence of the management in FY2016.
+During FY2017, the AC has met with the internal auditor to discuss on the findings and results of the internal audit work, and the effectiveness of actions taken by the management on the recommendations made by the internal auditor in this respect.
+The AC has also met with the Company's internal auditor without the presence of the management in FY2017.
+The AC is satisfied that the internal auditor is adequately resourced and has appropriate standard within the Company.